yakconsulting/spidersoftdev.github.io/content/posts/2021-07-23-docker-go-cgo.md

   - image
 ---

 I’ve been avoiding Docker for a very long time.
 I started as a sysadmin setting up servers running FreeBSD and early versions of Debian on bare-bone servers.
-As soon as “cloud” came into the market, I switched to AWS and GCE and have been using them since then.
+As soon as “cloud” came into the market, I switched to AWS and GCE and have used them since then.
 EC2 was my always goto choice to deploy something on the internet quickly.
 But Docker — for some reason, I was avoiding it until this two years ago, when I started using it.
 Without too much trust.

 But today, history is not about my love & hate relationship with Docker, but about deploying the GO application and VIPS library.
 A couple of problems appeared during the process, and it’s worth mentioning them for future generations because I could find much help around my issues.
 <!--more-->